webix-hub/docs/data/api/ajax_post.md

     desktop/serverside.md
 @descr:

+###Callback

 The callback function takes 3 parameters:

 - **text** - the full text of the response
 - **xml** - the response parsed as xml, if applicable
 - **xhr** - an xmlHttpRequest object

+###Return value

+The method returns a [promise](http://promisesaplus.com/) object than contains the eventual result of an Ajax request.

+More information on Webix and Promiz.js usage can be found at:

+- desktop/data_loading.md#promiseapiindataloading
+- helpers/ajax_operations.md#promiseapiforajaxrequests